-If you never hear a voice, if you never see a vision, if you never dream a dream, if you never see or perform a miracle, if you’ll just believe, obey and follow God’s written Word in the Bible, you can have a wonderful life in Him.
+If you never hear a voice, if you never see a vision, if you never dream a dream, if you’ll just obey God’s Word, you can have a wonderful life in Him.
 On the other hand, God often wants to enrich our lives and provide more power from His Spirit to us by using these other means.

 I’m thankful that in my life there’ve been a number of manifestations from Him by His Spirit that have completely been supernatural and unexplainable except through an acknowledgment that God is still a God of miracles.
 I’ve written several blog posts about some of the “little miracles” that have happened in my life, such as “Lights on the Side of the Road”, “the Radio Miracle” and something that happened 18 months ago here in Austin called “God’s Little Miracles”.
 It’s so inspiring when these things happen and I’m glad I now have this avenue to share these experiences with others.